ic-lab-duth/NoCpad/README.md

 NoCpad provides optimized HLS-ready SystemC models of all required Network-on-Chip components, such as network interfaces and routers (including virtual channels), in order to build a scalable AMBA-compliant SoC interconnect fabric.
 Quality of results in terms of networking performance as well as hardware PPA matches closely that of custom RTL.

 Network interfaces translate AMBA AXI-4 transactions to an internal versatible packetized protocol that is routed through a Network-on-Chip (NoC).
 Both *coherent* and *non-coherent* transactions are supported including AXI4, ACE network interfaces.
-Furthermore, ACE-Lite interfaces enable agents with not caches (such as DMA controllers or hardware accelerators) to access shareable data and participate in a mixed ACE and ACE-Lite interconnect.
+Furthermore, ACE-Lite interfaces enable agents with no caches (such as DMA controllers or hardware accelerators) to access shareable data and participate in a mixed ACE and ACE-Lite interconnect.

 ![A network on chip connecting IP cores using network interfaces and routers](noc.png)